Full Summary of Benefits

 1. Health Insurance

 At age 65, a retiree can join group benefits medical plans to replace the extended health and travel benefits enjoyed while an employee of the University.
 There are a number of choices, and retirees are advised to study what is being offered by each plan, as the terms differ significantly from plan to plan, and each retiree’s individual situation (state of health, family situation, spouse, dependents, etc.) is particular.
-Currently some of the possibilities open to retirees include (1) the plan sponsored by the Retired Teachers of Ontario (RTO), a registered charity (annual membership required); (2) the Municipal Retirees’ Organization of Ontario (MROO) Extended Health Care & Dental Care; (3) the Retired Teachers Insurance Plan (RTIP) sponsored by Ontario Teachers Insurance Plan (OTIP); and (4) the “Follow Me Plan” offered by Manulife Financial.
+Currently some of the possibilities open to retirees include (1) the plan sponsored by the Retired Teachers of Ontario (RTO), a registered charity (annual membership required); (2) the Municipal Retirees’ Organization of Ontario (MROO) Extended Health Care & Dental Care; (3) the Retired Teachers Insurance Plan (RTIP) sponsored by Ontario Teachers Insurance Plan (OTIP); and (4) the “PlanDirect” coverage offered by Canada Life.

-Members who retired on or after 1 May 2001 now have access to a Health Care Spending Account ($1350 for 2020, $1350 for 2021).
-The programme, administered by Canada Life, will reimburse eligible members for expenses normally associated with health and dental benefits plans as stipulated in the 2018-2021 Collective Agreement, section 40.10.
+Members who retired on or after 1 May 2001 now have access to a Health Care Spending Account ($1350 for 2023).
+The programme, administered by Canada Life, will reimburse eligible members for expenses normally associated with health and dental benefits plans as stipulated in the 2021-2024 Collective Agreement, section 40.9.

 2. Health Care Spending Account